 Employees who receive $20 or more in cash tips per month must report them to you, their employer, by the 10th of the following month.
 Cash tips include:

-- tips from other employees under any tip-sharing arrangement, and
+- tips from other employees under any tip-sharing arrangement

-As the employer, you are required to withhold income tax and FICA taxes on any reported tip amount from the employee’s wages.
-If the tax withholding amount exceed the employee’s wages, the employee must pay the difference directly to the IRS on their income tax return.
+As the employer, you're required to withhold income tax and FICA taxes on any reported tip amount from the employee’s wages.
+If the tax withholding amount exceeds the employee’s wages, the employee must pay the difference directly to the IRS on their income tax return.
 If the withholding amount exceeds the employee’s wages, withhold the taxes in this order:

-- FICA taxes on the employee’s reported tips, and
+- FICA taxes on the employee’s reported tips

-- Federal income taxes on the employee’s reported tips.
+- Federal and state income taxes on the employee’s reported tips

 You are also responsible for paying the employer’s portion of FICA taxes on reported tips.